snipcart/Strapi-Nuxt-Snipcart/README.md

 # Strapi & Nuxt.js e-commerce app using Snipcart

-Follow this step-by-step tutorial to learn how to use Starpi ⭐️ 🥧, Nuxt.js & Snipcart to build an e-commerce store in minutes.
+Follow this step-by-step tutorial to learn how to use Strapi, Nuxt.js & Snipcart to build an e-commerce store in minutes.

 Tutorial steps: